 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch

 - Introduction to City Tour

-Thalang Museum Highlights
+Thalang Museum highlights

 In the main hall is a large statue of the Hindu god Vishnu that was discovered in forest overgrowth in Phang Nga in the early 1900s.
-The image dates from the 9th century, and demonstrates the early Indian influence on Thai culture.
+The image dates from the 9th century and demonstrates the early Indian influence on Thai culture.
 There are also displays on the art, architecture and history of other parts of Thailand, including the ancient Sukothai kingdom.

-The museum features many artefacts and vintage pictures from the early settlement period of the Chinese people who were the main force in making the island what it is nowadays.
-The lively exhibitions of the old-style coffee shop and a grandma-grandpa store that sells all kinds of knick-knacks looks very interesting and real.
+The museum features many artefacts and vintage pictures from the early settlement period of the Chinese people who were the main force in making the island what it is today.
+The lively exhibitions of the old-style coffee shop and a grandma-grandpa store that sells all kinds of knick-knacks look very interesting and real.
 It’s sad that all these are fading away and might be gone forever soon.